utsav-autoweb/housing-assignment/README.md

 ## Business-Goal

-> You are required to model the demand for shared bikes with the available independent variables.
-It will be used by the management to understand how exactly the demands vary with different features.
-They can accordingly manipulate the business strategy to meet the demand levels and meet the customer's expectations.
-Further, the model will be a good way for management to understand the demand dynamics of a new market.
+> You are required to model the price of houses with the available independent variables.
+This model will then be used by the management to understand how exactly the prices vary with the variables.
+They can accordingly manipulate the strategy of the firm and concentrate on areas that will yield high returns.
+Further, the model will be a good way for management to understand the pricing dynamics of a new market.

 ## General Information